 Typically, account numbers are grouped by account type (e.g., assets, liabilities, equity, revenue, expenses).

 For instance, asset accounts might start with "1xxx," liability accounts with "2xxx," and so on.
-This structure ensures consistency and aids in efficient financial reporting and analysis, streamlining the accounting process for businesses.
+This structure ensures consistency and aids in efficient financial reporting and analysis, streamlining the accounting process for businesses and organizations.

 Account Type

-The account type determines which financial report your data is added to—the balance sheet or the income statement.
+The account type determines which financial report your data flows into, specifically, either the balance sheet or the income statement.

 As you learned in the section above, a chart of accounts will typically contain the following five main account types: